google/visualblocks/custom_nodes/README.md

   However, there can be issues if the project has significant problems or bugs that prevent you from making edits.
-To resolve this, you can clear the project from local storage: navigate to the "Application" tab in the developer console, righ click the local storage host, and click "Clear".
+To resolve this, you can clear the project from local storage: navigate to the "Application" tab in the developer console, right click the local storage host, and click "Clear".

   <img src="./screenshots/clear_local_storage.png" width="845" />